 In China alone, there are 40 taurine manufacturers!
 So you can see, there’s no shortage of synthetic taurine sources.

 Taurine was first collected in 1827 by two German scientists, Friedrich Tiedemann and Leopold Gmelin.
 They discovered the molecule in ox’s bile – the substance made in your liver which helps you digest food.

-Because taurine was first discovered in an ox, Tiedemann and Gmelin decided to honor this.
-They named it for the Latin term for bull: Taurus.
-Which literally means bull or ox.
+Because taurine was first discovered in an ox, Tiedemann and Gmelin decided to honour this.
+They named it after the Latin term for bull: Taurus which literally means bull or ox.

-3. Taurine Resides in Your Body and In Nature
+3. Taurine is Found in Your Body and In Nature

 Through this process cysteine sulfinic acid is formed.
-This then undergoes decarboxylation to form hypotaurine and eventually Taurine.
-Science part nearly over.
+This then undergoes decarboxylation to form hypotaurine and eventually taurine.

 Individuals following a vegan diet tend to have the lowest intake levels, as a large number of taurine sources are animal-based.

-Taurine supplements are a common way to get the recommended daily dose but it can be found in many other sources as well.
-The form of Taurine used in supplements and energy drinks (like Red Bull) is usually made synthetically and not derived from animals.
+Taurine supplements are a common way to get the recommended daily dose but they can be found in many other sources as well.
+The form of taurine used in supplements and energy drinks is usually made synthetically and not derived from animals.
 Therefore, these types of taurine supplements are suitable for vegans.